acsone/bank-payment/account_banking_mandate/README.rst

 Usage
 =====

-To use this module, you need to:
+To use this module, see menu "Accounting > payment > SEPA direct debit mandates"

- * go to ...

 For further information, please visit: